What is Win32:Malware-gen?

 How do I delete Win32:Malware-gen?

 You have already experienced a security problem if Win32:Malware-gen has been detected on your system by an antimalware tool you use.
 You must remove Win32:Malware-gen as soon as possible because it will cause you a lot of problems.
 If you cannot locate any malicious file and, as a consequence, cannot implement the Win32:Malware-gen removal yourself, you should use a reliable antimalware scanner.

-Download Removal Toolto remove Win32:Malware-genUse our recommended removal tool to uninstall Win32:Malware-gen. Trial version of WiperSoft provides detection of computer threats like Win32:Malware-gen and assists in its removal for FREE.
+Download Removal Toolto scan for Win32:Malware-genUse our recommended removal tool to scan for Win32:Malware-gen. Trial version of WiperSoft provides detection of computer threats like Win32:Malware-gen and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.